 HistoryData

-Famous People from Iraq
+🇮🇶Famous People from Iraq

+A comprehensive directory of 58 historically significant figures from Iraq.
 Iraq has produced influential figures in politics, military, literature, and activism, with 37 individuals noted in historical records.
 The country’s most significant contributions are in political leadership, with 29 figures.
 These include former president Saddam Hussein, Kurdish leader Jalal Talabani, and current political figures such as Muqtada al-Sadr and Barham Salih.
 Military personnel account for 7 individuals.
 Writers and journalists each contribute 4 notable figures to Iraq’s cultural sphere.
 Among the most internationally recognized personalities are Nobel Peace Prize laureate Nadia Murad Basee, known for her human rights advocacy, and architect Zaha Hadid, whose designs impacted modern architecture globally.
 Other figures include former Prime Minister Nouri al-Maliki, former President Fuad Masum, longtime Foreign Minister Tariq Aziz, and Kurdish leader Masoud Barzani.
 These individuals have influenced Iraq’s political development, cultural identity, and international presence, representing various ethnic and religious communities.

 Saddam Hussein